 Site Help

-Teen Health and Wellness: Real Life, Real Answers is a comprehensive database that allows teens (and those who care about teens) to research health-related issues important to their well-being.
+Teen Health & Wellness: Real Life, Real Answers is a comprehensive database that allows teens (and those who care about teens) to research health-related issues important to their well-being.
 It’s both a research/report tool and a self-help resource.
-If you do not find the answer to your question in our extensive help section, please see our User's Guide or contact us for further assistance.
+If you do not find the answer to your question in our extensive help section, please see our User’s Guide or contact us for further assistance.

 System Requirements